One-step replica symmetry breaking of random regular NAE-SAT I: A priori estimates

 \subsection{The projected coloring}

 We introduce the notion of the projected coloring configuration.
 It is a simplification of the (union-)component coloring by certain projection, which we detail below.
 In Section \ref{subsec:apriori:firstmo} and \ref{subsec:apriori:secmo}, we will see that the main advantage of projected coloring configuration over component coloring is that the projected coloring configuration has smaller types of boundary spins, which makes it easier to work with.
 Throughout this section, $\rr$ denotes a new spin, which is different from $\rr_0$ and $\rr_1$.
+Similarly, we consider new spins $\rr\rr^{=}$ and $\rr\rr^{\neq}$, which are different from $\rr_0\rr_0,\rr_1\rr_1,\rr_0\rr_1,$ and $\rr_1\rr_0$.
 Also, with a slight abuse of notation, we denote $\{\rr\}:=\{\rr_0,\rr_1\}$.
 Similar holds for $\{\bb\}$.
 Define